Product Marketing Manager

 Outcome

 "Contributed to Gnosis Chain becoming the 3rd largest network by validator count.
-Scaled distribution channels to 20k+ followers within three months."
+Built distribution from zero to 20,000 followers in under three months."

 PMM Learning